 We try to use recyclable and biodegradable packaging materials whenever their quality and properties meet the requirements of our customers and Fazer standards.

-There are some challenges using biomaterials in food packaging.
+There are some challenges with using biomaterials in food packaging.
 Not many materials are food-grade or durable enough to protect the products during transportation.
 New materials are, however, constantly being developed and some are also being tested in our production.
 The process is lengthy, because whenever new biomaterials are identified, the environmental efficiency of the entire production chain must be verified.

 The most important product information is always printed on the product’s packaging.
 The required quantity and quality of product information on the packaging is determined by law and varies from country to country.